rtmigo/dmk_py/README.md

 serves as a name and password at the same time.

 Codename allows access to one entry.
 It reveals nothing about other entries, even whether they exist.
-Neither the user nor `codn` has that information.
 The vault is cryptographically secure and overly obfuscated.
 There is no table of contents and no master decryption keys.